Country Music News For The Country Music Enthusiast!

 SPOTLIGHT ON

-Kathy Mattea Invited To Join The Grand Ole Opry
+Kathy Mattea Officially Joins The Grand Ole Opry

 Kathy was born in Cross Lane, W.V.
 She received classical voice training in junior high but also took up guitar when she discovered folk music.
 In 1976, while in college at West Virginia University, she joined the bluegrass band Pennsboro and two years later dropped out of school to move to Nashville.